-RiverStone Insurance (UK) Limited (Company No. 1167327) Strategic Report
+RiverStone Insurance (UK) Limited (Company No. 1167327) Strategic Report For the year ended 31st December 2022

-The Directors have pleasure in presenting the Strategic Report of RiverStone Insurance (UK) Limited ("RiverStone Insurance (UK)" or "the Company") for the year ended 31st December 2021.
+The Directors have pleasure in presenting the Strategic Report of RiverStone Insurance (UK) Limited ("RiverStone Insurance (UK)" or "the Company") for the year ended 31st December 2022 ("the financial year").